 - 1 Make sure you have entered the password correctly.
-The default admin password is 1234.
+The default admin password is the wireless key printed on the back of the Device.
 The field is case-sensitive, so make sure [Caps Lock] is not on. - 2 You cannot log in to the web configurator while someone is using Telnet to access the Device.
 Log out of the Device in the other session, or ask the person who is logged in to log out. - 3 Turn the Device off and on. - 4 If this does not work, you have to reset the device to its factory defaults.
-See Section 41.1 on page 321.
+See Section 37.1 on page 279.